 the risk posed by exposure is acceptable.

 For example, if a city has a stormwater easement on the property that goes through the area with remaining groundwater contamination and has not yet built the stormwater conveyance or retention facility, then the property owner should consider obtaining a Joinder and Consent from the city because in digging the stormwater facility it is likely that the groundwater contamination will be mobilized and move in to the stormwater facility.
 In cases where the stormwater easement allows continued maintenance of an existing system and such maintenance may mobilize contamination in groundwater or there is a risk of direct exposure to contaminated soil, then Joinder and Consent from the encumbrance holder should also be pursued.
 A property owner may choose to seek Joinder and Consent from a utility or other easement holder for its underground or aboveground easement where the proposed restrictions in the RC encompass the easement.
 Such easements may provide for construction, maintenance, and repair (including replacement) of transmission, distribution or similar facilities which may result in excavation of contaminated soil or have the potential to mobilize groundwater contamination.
 See Attachment 12 and Attachment 13, Sample Subordination of Encumbrance, Sample Joinder and Consent of Encumbrance.
 Even if a joinder and consent is determined by the property owner to be unnecessary, the owner should notify the easement holder of the existence of the contamination, restriction on use of the property, and the requirement to maintain an engineering control (if applicable) on the property which is subject to the easement.
-See Attachment 9 for a template Notice letter.
+See Attachment 9A for a template notice letter.